flyapen/mpconverter/README.txt

   and run "mvn install" in the base directory.

 To build the script run "sbt one-jar" in the projects base dir and copy the resulting jar next to "mpconv.sh".

+RUNNING
+The only requirement for running the converter is a Java 1.5+ runtime.
 Run "mpconv.sh" and follow the instructions.